-Crohn's disease is a lifelong inflammatory bowel disease (IBD).
-Parts of the digestive tract get swollen and irritated and may develop deep sores called ulcers.
-Crohn's disease usually occurs in the last part of the small intestine and the first part of the large intestine.
-But it can develop anywhere from the mouth to the anus.
+Crohn's disease is a lifelong inflammatory bowel disease.
+Parts of the digestive tract get swollen and irritated and may develop sores called ulcers.
+It usually occurs in the last part of the small intestine and the first part of the large intestine.

 The main symptoms of Crohn's disease are belly pain, diarrhea, fever, and weight loss.
-Some people may have constipation.
-Crohn's disease also sometimes causes problems with the joints, eyes, or skin.
-Your symptoms may be mild at some times and severe at others.
-The disease can also go into remission, which means that it is not active and you have no symptoms.
-Bad attacks of Crohn's disease often have to be treated in the hospital so that you can get medicines and liquids through a tube in your vein, called an IV.
-This gives your digestive system time to rest and recover.
+It sometimes causes problems with joints, eyes, or skin.
+Symptoms may be mild or severe.
+The disease can also go into remission (not be active).
+Bad attacks are often treated in the hospital with medicines and liquids through a tube in your vein (IV).

 Talk with your doctor about the best treatments for you.
-You may need medicines that help prevent or treat flare-ups of the disease.
-You may need surgery to remove part of your bowel if you have an abnormal opening in the bowel (fistula), an abscess, or a bowel obstruction.
-In some cases, surgery is needed if medicines do not work.
-But symptoms often return to other areas of the intestines after surgery.
+You may need medicines that help prevent or treat flare-ups.
+You may need surgery to remove part of your bowel if you have an abnormal opening in the bowel (fistula), an abscess, or an obstruction.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.